 In Midwinter Break, a novel about a long-married couple in their twilight years, Bernard MacLaverty presents a world of both extreme intensity and profound silence.
 This ostensibly simply-structured story takes place between Gerry and Stella over a long weekend trip to Amsterdam.
-The narrative elucidates the incredible richness in humanity: love, doubt, memories and forgetfulness – their forty years together becomes the four day journey narrated in this book.
-MacLaverty also interrogates the being of time in a seasoned and elegant manner: its substance, resilience and articulation.
-This novel is a timely piece which exemplifies fiction’s power to distil and encapsulate.
+The narrative elucidates the incredible richness in humanity: love, doubt, memories, and forgetfulness – their forty years together become the four-day journey narrated in this book.
+MacLaverty also interrogates the being of time in a seasoned and elegant manner: its substance, resilience, and articulation.
+This novel is a timely piece that exemplifies fiction’s power to distill and encapsulate.

-Long overdue latest novel by Bernard MacLaverty.
-Heart rending look at human love after a forty year marriage.
+The long overdue latest novel by Bernard MacLaverty.
+Heart-rending look at human love after a forty-year marriage.
 Written with wit and sadness, the novel, set in Amsterdam, also has flashbacks to a troubled Northern Ireland.
-Beautifully written romantic texts yet situations ordinary and relative to every reader.
+Beautifully written romantic texts yet situations are ordinary and relative to every reader.
 A recommended read….definitely!

 Forty years after his first book, MacLaverty has written his masterpiece.